-- i) The Professional Development Committee shall establish guidelines to minimally include procedures for the following:
+- (1) The Professional Development Committee shall establish guidelines to minimally include procedures for the following:

-- a) decision-making process
+- (i) decision-making process

-- b) expenditures
+- (ii) expenditures

-- c) duties and responsibilities of officers
+- (iii) duties and responsibilities of officers

-- d) annual report
+- (iv) annual report

-- e) operating policies
+- (v) operating policies

-- f) proposal requirements
+- (vi) proposal requirements

-- g) reporting requirements
+- (vii) reporting requirements

-- h) budgeting process
+- (viii) budgeting process

-- i) appeal procedures
+- (ix) appeal procedures

-- j) priorities
+- (x) priorities

-- ii) The guidelines will be distributed to each member of the bargaining unit at the earliest possible time.
+- (2) The guidelines will be distributed to each member of the bargaining unit at the earliest possible time.

-- iii) The guidelines will be subject to the provisions of this Agreement.
-In the event of a dispute between the Committee and the College, the matter will be referred to Joint Committee for recommendation to the bargaining principals.
+- (3) The guidelines will be subject to the provisions of this Agreement.
+In the event of a dispute between the Committee and the College, the matter will be referred to Joint Committee for recommendation to the Bargaining Principals.

-- iv) Meetings will normally be held at scheduled times via teleconference.
+- (4) Meetings will normally be held at scheduled times via teleconference.

-- v) A copy of the Annual Report submitted to the membership shall be submitted to the President by October 31 of each year.
+- (5) A copy of the Annual Report submitted to the membership shall be submitted to the President by October 31st of each year.

+- (f) Common Faculty Professional Development Fund See Common Agreement Letter of Understanding 6.

-20.10 Faculty Exchange
+20.11 Faculty Exchange

-The Employer agrees that an exchange program whereby with College approval, an employee may for one (1) year exchange duties with someone of appropriate qualifications and receive full pay, benefits and increments and in all respects continue as an employee of Northern Lights College.
+The Employer agrees that an exchange program whereby with college approval, an employee may for one (1) year exchange duties with someone of appropriate qualifications and receive full pay, benefits and increments and in all respects continue as an employee of Northern Lights College.